BrightspaceUI/actions/docs/branch-protection.md

 This is also a temporary step, but make sure that the `brightspace-bot` GitHub account has Admin access to your repo.

 Also double-check that your branch protection rules do not include "Do not allow bypassing the above settings", meaning admins are also forced to open pull requests and wait for status checks.
-This will cause the `semantic-release` update to fail.
+This will cause the release job to fail.

 3) Set `persists-credentials` to `false` in the checkout step: